 We are experiencing an unprecedented time right now.
 Everything we've known to be true has been turned upside down.

-We're trying to navigate a space and span of time in business (and life in general) that none of us have ever experienced before.
-And, it's one we'll likely never experience again in our lifetimes.
+We're trying to navigate a space and span of time in business (and life in general) that none of us have ever witnessed before.
+And, it's something we'll likely never face again in our lifetimes.

 One common thread we're finding?
 We all seem to be feeling an extra need for human connection, whenever and however possible.